top of page

 • Ugly stains in sinks and tubs

-• Higher water bills because water appliances work harder
+• Increased water bills due to the strain on water appliances

-• The cost of replacing clothes and linens ruined by hard water
+• Expenses associated with replacing clothes and linens damaged by hard water

 aasds.png